adversary-org/foad/README.rst

     Obscenis, peream, @fatneckbeardguy, si non uti me pudet improbisque verbis sed cum tu posito degenerem pudore ostendas mihi coleos patentes cum cunno mihi mentula est vocanda. bash$

-    bash$ foad -f priapus1 -n @fatneckbeardguy | wrap -w 78 Obscenis, peream, @fatneckbeardguy, si non uti me pudet improbisque verbis sed cum tu posito degenerem pudore ostendas mihi coleos patentes cum cunno mihi mentula est vocanda.
+    bash$ foad -f priapus1 -n @fatneckbeardguy | wrap -w 80 Obscenis, peream, @fatneckbeardguy, si non uti me pudet improbisque verbis sed cum tu posito degenerem pudore ostendas mihi coleos patentes cum cunno mihi mentula est vocanda.
     bash$

-    bash$ foad -f priapus1 -n @fatneckbeardguy -e trans I'd rather die than use obscene and improper words; but when you, @fatneckbeardguy, as a degenerate, appear with your testicles hanging out, it is appropriate for me to speak of cunts and cocks. bash$
+    bash$ foad -f priapus1 -n "Tim Chevalier" -e trans I'd rather die than use obscene and improper words; but when you, Tim Chevalier, as a degenerate, appear with your testicles hanging out, it is appropriate for me to speak of cunts and cocks. bash$

-    bash$ foad -f priapus1 -n @fatneckbeardguy -e trans | wrap -w 78 I'd rather die than use obscene and improper words; but when you,
-    @fatneckbeardguy, as a degenerate, appear with your testicles hanging out, it is appropriate for me to speak of cunts and cocks. bash$
+    bash$ foad -f priapus1 -n "Tim Chevalier" -e trans | wrap -w 80 I'd rather die than use obscene and improper words; but when you, Tim Chevalier, as a degenerate, appear with your testicles hanging out, it is appropriate for me to speak of cunts and cocks. bash$